 OPIOID USE TREATMENT RESPONSE

-As the virus moves through our communities, it is highlighting where the system is failing for people living outside.
-REACH’s role has been critical in showing up for clients as the system supports close their doors.
+As the virus moves through our communities, it underscores areas where the system is failing for people living outside.
+REACH’s role has been critical in showing up for clients as other social service providers close their doors.
 REACH staff is creating new pathways for clients to find shelter and housing.
-In addition, REACH has become a crucial piece of the emergency response network for the homeless community, doing outreach to encampments, helping people prioritize hygiene and maintain social distancing practices.
-We are working with our government partners at the state and local levels to offer rapid testing to our clients and routing people to isolation and quarantine COVID recovery locations as needed.
+Also, REACH has become a crucial part of the emergency response network for the homeless community, by conducting outreach to encampments, helping people prioritize hygiene, and reinforcing ways to maintain social distancing practices.
+We are working with government partners at the state and local levels to offer rapid testing to our clients and routing people to COVID isolation and quarantine recovery locations as needed.